 In this section, you would get the solution for booting from an external hard drive.
-This explains all the essentials for setting up the external hard drive to become a bootable media.
+This explains all the essentials for setting up the external hard drive to become bootable media.

-For setting up the external hard drive to become bootable, the first step is to figure out the BIOS key on windows.
+For setting up the external hard drive to become bootable, the first step is to figure out the BIOS key on Windows.
 As for the device, for setting into BIOS settings, we usually press and hold F12.
-But in case of windows, here are the steps:
+But in the case of Windows, here are the steps:

 Step 1: Launch the search engine.
 Be it any search engine e.g. google.

-Step 2: In the search box, type computer’s manufacturer, name of the model, and phrase bios key.
+Step 2: In the search box, type the computer’s manufacturer, the name of the model, and the phrase bios key.
 Click enter to continue.

-Step 3: Related to your search, the browser will show up certain options.
+Step 3: Related to your search, the browser will show up with certain options.
 Select the BIOS key that is compatible with your device.

 Step 4: Else you can check the device’s manual to search for the BIOS key.

-As soon as your external hard drive is an inappropriate connection with your device, make sure the drive should not carry any extra or non-functional data that would otherwise interfere with the boot mechanism.
+As soon as your external hard drive is in an inappropriate connection with your device, make sure the drive should not carry any extra or non-functional data that would otherwise interfere with the boot mechanism.
 Moreover, if the hard drive is not compatible with the device i.e. the file format on the drive is not compatible, your device won’t be able to read it.
 In this regard, you can go for formatting the drive into a compatible file system.
-NTFS for windows and Mac OS extended are preferred file systems.
-An all-rounder i.e. exFAT file system can be used for both, the windows and mac devices.
-Once the drive and device are compatible, next you have to reformat your drive according to data going to be stored in it.
+NTFS for Windows and Mac OS extended are preferred file systems.
+An all-rounder i.e. exFAT file system can be used for both, Windows and Mac devices.
+Once the drive and device are compatible, next you have to reformat your drive according to the data going to be stored in it.

 It is not necessary that an external hard drive should itself carry the ISO files to be booted, rather you can drag-drop the ISO files into the external hard drive window.
-If you are using windows 10 installation tool for creating a bootable media, you can skip this step.
+If you are using Windows 10 installation tool for creating bootable media, you can skip this step.